 A huge advantage that online advertising has over traditional advertising is the ability to measure the return on investment (ROI).
 Most advertising platforms allow you to track where sales are coming from so you can see how often you generate a lead or make a sale based on the individual ads.

 By trying different campaigns and testing you can double down on what’s working.
 For example, if one campaign get you $1500 in sales from $1000 in ad spend and a similar campaign only gets $1400 from the same spend, focus your efforts on the better performing campaign.
 It is then a case of “the more you spend, the more you make”, as long as you can supply.

 Email is still an effective marketing channel.
-Marketers (and chatbot companies these days) talk about the (unconfirmed) demise of email but it remains one of the best ways to promote your products to customers.
+Marketers and chatbot agencies talk about the (unconfirmed) demise of email but it remains one of the best ways to promote your products to customers.
 Learn how to use autoresponders, mailing list tools, and segmentation of customer lists.

 Use email to upsell and provide extra value to current customers.
 When you have a discount to offer you can send to your list.
 Open rates vary per industry but a large percentage of your customers will see your email and this will generate leads.

 Selling online is much easier today than it was 10 years ago.
 Stripe is a credit card payment system that integrates well with most commerce platforms and requires no special permission from a bank.
 Braintree is another online payments service that many eCommerce stores use.
 PayPal is the original online payment system and allows customers to pay via their PayPal account or credit card.